Can Chiropractic Help

 The body is also limited by time.
 The creation of living tissue, whether in developing a fetus or in healing a diseased or damaged body, takes time and cannot be rushed.
 If a person has passed the limitations of time or matter, other options may be necessary to relieve suffering or keep him or her alive.

-So what regular chiropractic care can do is improve the circumstances of the body so that it can function better and heal better.
+So what regular chiropractic care can do is improve the circumstances of the body so that it can function better.
 But besides that some of the most common benefits of regular care also include: more energy; improved physical performance; clearer thinking; a better ability to handle stress; improved sleep; better digestion; more balanced body chemistry; the ability to obtain greater value from exercise and proper nutrition; improved relationships; a potential increase in income earning capacity; better immune function; better health; etc. -- basically the ability to enjoy life more.

-You have the ability to heal and perform at a far greater level than anyone has ever allowed you to believe.
+You have the ability to perform at a far greater level than anyone has ever allowed you to believe.
 Stop trying to just "get through" the day, and begin actually GIVING TO the day again.
 Chiropractic may be just the thing that can help you be your BEST, so you can give your BEST!

 3007 Avon Road

 Bethlehem, PA 18017